Black, large sinamay teardrop hat, with grey-tone sinamay lilies and black goose biot feathers.

 Think of the statement you’ll make on race day with this large hatinator!
 I have designed this hat so that each individual element works together, to build the drama in the piece.
 The large asymmetric teardrop shape of the black sinamay, teams with the architectural style of the contrasting lilies; which themselves, are punctuated by the weaving black feathers, which act as their stamens.

 As with all my occasion hats, I make this statement piece by hand, using traditional millinery techniques.
-This particular hat has been hand-blocked and almost entirely hand sewn, apart from a small amount of machine stitching to the petersham ribbon edging.
+This particular hat has been hand-blocked and is entirely hand sewn.

 Dimensions of Hat

 - Width (at widest point): approximately 38cm (15 inches)

 - Length: approximately 45cm (18 inches)

 I have designed this hat to be worn to the right of the right of the head.

 I have mounted the hat on a black ribbon covered headband, which will hold the piece firmly in place.